Slivo-fr/TranqRotate/README.md

 **TranqRotate DOES NOT synchronize anything with other hunters (yet), even if they use the addon too.
 Considering this fact and the Blizzard 45m combat log limit, I would advice to not have your hunters spread too much until sync is added.**

-This addon is still in a (stable) beta state, a stable release should come soon.

 ## Feedback

 I'm looking for feedback !
 Feel free to contact me ingame (Slivo@Sulfuron).